PulseLane/FastFail/README.md

 # FastFail
-Beat Saber mod to make failing a song not take as long
+Beat Saber mod to make failing a song not take as long (~2s shorter)

-By default, you must press the menu (pause) button to skip the fail animation, but there is an option to enable auto-skipping.
+By default the level failed animation will auto-skip, but there is a setting to make it so you must press the menu (pause) button to skip it.